Make the best Linux distribution a part of your home PC or laptop computer to enhance your privacy and security in 2021…

 The developers designed it especially for those who are not much comfortable with the command line, therefore, most of the tasks can be done using the graphical user interface.

-The standard edition which is “Core” packed with all utilities and applications, a home user needs to complete day to day computing tasks.
+In the standard edition which is “Core” packed with all utilities and applications, a home user needs to complete day-to-day computing tasks.
 Whereas the Ultimate edition of Zorin OS costs 39 dollars, yes it is not free because of features it provides that are:

 - Support Zorin OS’s development.